Optomatica/opto_ml_blog/julia_closure/blog.md

 ```

 ## 2. Julia Iterators
 One of Julia powerful features is the using of multiple-dispatch.
 This allows any function to have multiple implementations based on the type of passed arguments.
-So in our case we'll have a [`struct`](https://docs.julialang.org/en/v1/manual/types/#Composite-Types) that holds the info of the current iteration.
-Struct is simply an object in any other programming language.
+So in our case we'll need have a [`struct`](https://docs.julialang.org/en/v1/manual/types/#Composite-Types) that holds the info of the current iteration and to tell `Base.iterate` that we need to generate a new fibonacci sequence for every iteration.
+In our case the struct will be holding an integer that refers to the current fibonacci index.
 ```julia
 struct FibStruct
     n::Int